ft_irc

 After you create a socket and manage active connections, you need a way to parse incoming commands and send them to the correct service for handling.
 This of course doesn’t require much work, mostly if-else is OK.

 However, this is the part where you might want to handle a global authentication wall, as most commands are not accessible to non-registered users.
-A basic setup required for the subject is a 3-tier auth state, from UNAUTHENTICATED, to AUTHENTICATED, and finally to REGISTERED.
+A basic setup required for the subject is a 3-tier auth state, from UNAUTHENTICATED

 Channels